Our Board of Trustees

 Inviting Spirit to participate in all of my life, I was waking up!
 I became a member, studied at Unity Village, offered classes and workshops.
 I served on the board during the selection, purchase and remodeling of the River Road property.

 In 1994, I answered a request to pioneer a Unity church in Eaton, NH, under the

-auspices of Unity of Greater Portland.
+auspices of Unity Center for Spiritual Growth.
 What a joy!
 I was ordained as an interfaith

 minister in that church with my friends, family and congregants joining in the celebration.